-The ear is split into 3 chambers (outer, middle and inner ear).
-Each of these chambers is separated from each other and each plays a very important role in the hearing process, among other things.
-The middle ear in also connected to the throat through the eustachian tube.
+The ear is split into 3 chambers (outer, middle, and inner ear).
+Each of these chambers is separated from each other, and each plays a very important role in the hearing process, among other things.
+The middle ear is also connected to the throat through the eustachian tube.

 The medical field addresses the “what” or the symptoms.
 Therefore, they are going to first throw an antibiotic at the bacteria to cut that down.
 This usually works but can actually cause recurring ear infections in the future.
 Antibiotics kill all your bacteria (the good and the bad).
-If that treatment doesn't work a common procedure is a tube in the ear.
-This allows the middle ear to drain though the outer ear instead of the eustachian tube.
+If that treatment doesn’t work, a common procedure is ear tubes.
+This allows the middle ear to drain through the outer ear instead of the eustachian tube.
 Both of these procedures are treating the effect or the symptom and not the true cause or the “why” this happened in the first place.

 So we need to address the “why” here.
-Why is there a bacterial overgrowth and why can't the body regulate the inflammation?
-Many people don't know this but we are supposed to have bacteria in our body.
-There is good bacteria and bad bacteria, and a good amount of the good bacteria actually keep the bad bacteria “at bay”.
-I have three kids from ages 4-7 and each of them have had one ear infection.
+Why is there a bacterial overgrowth and why can’t the body regulate the inflammation?
+Many people don’t know this but we are supposed to have bacteria in our body.
+There is good bacteria and bad bacteria, and a good amount of the good bacteria actually keep the bad bacteria “at bay.”
+I have three kids that, while they were much younger, each had one ear infection.
 They were mild infections but definitely present.
-My treatment was simple...let the body self regulate and it did...quickly.
+My treatment was simple… let the body self-regulate and it did… quickly.
 All of the ear infections cleared within a day or two.
-So let me be clear, ear infections do happen in healthy children but chronic ear infections usually don't.
-If I had given my kids an antibiotic it would have wiped out much of their bacteria including the good stuff that regulates the bad stuff.
-If the bad stuff isn't being regulated it will come back again and again.
+So let me be clear, ear infections do happen in healthy children but chronic ear infections usually don’t.
+If I had given my kids an antibiotic, it would have wiped out much of their bacteria including the good stuff that regulates the bad stuff.
+If the bad stuff isn’t being regulated, it will come back again and again.